 The cardinal tetra is a beautiful fish often present in home aquariums.
 Once you bring fish home, it becomes a family member.
 So, losing a family member is very painful.
-However, many people do not understand why most cardinal tetras die all of a sudden.
+However, many people do not understand why most cardinal tetras suddenly die.

 The first reason that cardinal tetra dies is poor water quality.
-If the water in your aquarium is dirty or has high levels of ammonia or nitrite, the cardinal tetra will stress out a lot.
-If you fail to improve the water quality quickly, this will lead to disease and death in your cardinal tetra.
+If the water in your aquarium is dirty or has high ammonia or nitrite levels, the cardinal tetra will stress out a lot.
+Failure to improve the water quality quickly will lead to disease and death in your cardinal tetra.

 Besides this, there are many different diseases that can kill cardinal tetra.
 These diseases include ich, fin rot, and bacterial septicemia.
 Today, we will talk about all the reasons why cardinal tetra dies.